 Adds 11.11(k), Tax Code.

-Exempts property owned by a Type A corporation created under Chapter 504 of the Local Government Code if the property is used for a public purpose.
+Exempts property owned by a Type A corporation created under Chapter 504 of the Local Government Code or by a Type B corporation under Chapter 505, if the property is used for a public purposed.